Invariants of $\mathbb{Z}/p$-Homology 3-Spheres from the Abelianization of the Level-p Mapping Class Group: Parametrization of mod homology -spheres

-Moreover the matrix $D$ is unique up to the sign of each entry; it is called the Smith normal form of $A$ and the integers $d_1,d_2,\ldots, d_r$ are called the \textit{invariant factors} of $A$. \end{teo}
+Moreover the matrix $D$ is unique up to the sign of each entry; it is called the Smith normal form of $A$ and the integers $d_1,d_2,\ldots, d_r$ are called the \textit{invariant factors} of $A$. \end{prop}